 Uphill/downhill: 672/891 vertical metres, walking time: 5.5 hours, distance: 11.7 kilometres

-From the Lizumer Hütte take the Zentralalpenweg 02A (Central Alpine Trail) past the Soldatenkirche church, through ancient pine forests beneath the Torspitze peak, over the Eiskarspitze mountain and the Hippold mountain to Grafennsjoch (2,450 metres).
+From the Lizumer Hütte take the Zentralalpenweg 02A (Central Alpine Trail) past the Soldatenkirche church, through ancient pine forests beneath the Torspitze peak, the Eiskarspitze mountain and the Hippold mountain the trail leads up to Grafensjoch (in old maps "Krovenzjoch"), 2,450 metres.
 Climb down from here to the valley, walk alongside the Weerbach river to Grafennsalm and on to the Weidener Hütte (1,799 metres).
 If you fancy scaling a summit, the Geier (2,858 metres) is recommended here, the Lizumer Hütte’s local mountain.
 The ascent takes around 3 hours from the Lizumer Hütte.

 Day 4: Weidener Hütte – Rastkogel Hütte